pandeygsundaram/renard/README.md

-# DevTrack AI
+# Renard

 A productivity tracking platform for engineering teams that automatically captures, summarizes, and preserves developer work context from multiple sources.

 ## What It Does

-DevTrack AI helps teams track and understand developer productivity by:
+Renard helps teams track and understand developer productivity by:

 - **Capturing work context** from AI assistants (ChatGPT, Claude, Gemini), VS Code, and CLI tools
 - **Generating AI-powered summaries** of daily/weekly work for each developer